Pommes20304050/Unreal-Engine-Game/README.md

 ## Accessing Large Files

 Due to GitHub limitations, some larger files couldn't be uploaded directly to this repository.
-You can download the missing files from the following Google Drive link:
+You can download the game from the following Google Drive link:

 [Download Game Assets](https://drive.google.com/drive/folders/1WAaIQ37oWNX8MJXj6ym4yrJD4RVzsHiL?usp=drive_link)

-Please note that this Google Drive link contains the additional files needed for the game to run smoothly.
+Please note that this Google Drive link contains the full game.

 ## Contributions